 In this paper we study the effect of credit market disruptions on real decisions in a firm.
 We use firm-level data on employment for a sample of Iranian public firms.
 We construct a new hand-collected dataset on bank-firm relationship.
 As for the source of credit supply disruption, we use the 2011 Iranian banking fraud that impacted the credit access for connected firms.
 Using a difference in difference approach, we compare how employment is affected by credit supply for the impacted firms (connected to a troubled bank) vs. non-impacted ones (connected to a non-troubled bank).
 Our findings show that a sudden dry up in the credit supply channel is followed by a drop in employment, especially in smaller and more financially constrained firms.
-Our results signify the hidden costs of financial scandals and the importance of the credit supply channel on the real side of the economy.
+Our results highlight the importance of the credit supply channel and the hidden costs of financial scandals on the real side of the economy.

-Keywords: credit supply channel, embezzlement, bank fraud, bank-firm relationship, employment

-JEL Classification: E24, E44, G20
+Keywords: Credit supply channel, embezzlement, bank fraud, bank-firm relationship, employment JEL Classifications: E24, E44, G20

-1 Introduction
+1. Introduction